Mike KrauseExecutive Director

 Emily HouseAssistant Executive Director of Policy, Planning, and Research

-Emily House is Assistant Executive Director of Policy, Planning and Research for THEC.
+Emily House is the Assistant Executive Director of Policy, Planning and Research for the Tennessee Higher Education Commission.
 In this capacity, Emily develops and executes THEC’s research agenda, investigating issues in higher education related to access, affordability, retention, and completion.
 Her team publishes the set of annual legislative reports for which THEC is responsible, and responds to requests from legislators and policymakers for data and information.
-Emily facilitates THEC’s involvement with the Tennessee Longitudinal Data System, and works very closely with Governor Haslam’s staff to project take-up and evaluate the effects of various Drive to 55 initiatives, including SAILS and the Tennessee Promise.
+Emily facilitates THEC’s involvement with the Tennessee Longitudinal Data System, and works very closely with Governor Haslam’s staff to design, implement, and evaluate the effects of various Drive to 55 initiatives, including the Tennessee Promise and Tennessee Reconnect programs.

 Betty Dandridge JohnsonAssociate Executive Director for Academic Affairs